anthonyjsmith/anthonyjsmith.github.io/_posts/2020-12-27-why-is-christmas-celebrated-on-25-december.md

 Perhaps it's time to reform our calendars and straighten everything out...?

 (Update: James Patrick published a blog post on this same topic a few days ago: [The Jewish Origins of the Date of Christmas](https://alabastertheology.wordpress.com/2020/12/22/jewish-origins-of-date-of-christmas/).)

+(Update 2: Tom Holland has also written on this topic: [The myth of 'pagan' Christmas](https://unherd.com/2020/12/the-myth-of-pagan-christmas/).
+'Christian scholars, drawing on similar traditions, came to believe that Jesus had died on the anniversary of his incarnation.
+And the date of that anniversary?
+First in Carthage, and then in Rome, it came to be identified with what, according to the Roman calendar, was 25 March.
+Then, once that particular date had bedded down — and operating on the assumption that Christ had been born nine months after his conception — it required only a simple calculation to arrive at the date of his birth.
+By the 4th century, 25 December was coming to be enshrined across the western half of the empire as the anniversary of Christ’s birth.')